Carldkennedy/all_package_index/README.rst

 * Sidebar - Latest version available on each architecture, date module file was last modified, and URL.
 * Versions available - as module load commands in grouped tabs (for each architecture).
 * Notes - detailing how to view build logs, etc.
-* Dependencies - Shows the depenedenices for the latest version (across architectures), each is a link to it's respective page.
+* Dependencies - Shows the dependencies for the latest version (across architectures), each is a link to it's respective page.

 Each of the above is imported into a package's page when built, this allows re-use of these imports elsewhere in the documentation.